lsst-sitcom/spot_motion_monitor/docs/usage.rst

 User Interface Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *Configure* menu contains the following entries: *Camera*, *Plots* and *General*.
-Each entry brings
-up a configuration dialog containing different widgets depending on the chosen entry.
+Each entry brings up a configuration dialog containing different widgets depending on the chosen entry.
 The following will detail each of the configuration dialogs.
+A general note about the entry widgets.
+Many of them have input validators which will cause the entered value's text to turn blue, the dialog's *OK* button to be disabled or may not allow further typing of a value if that entered value violates the validator.
+To see the valid range, hover over the particular entry widget to get the details.

 .. image:: _static/data_config.png
   :width: 243